Yi Wai Lyn: Leading education for children with disability

 After that, teams of staff and students from Flinders University visited Myanmar in 2018 and 2019.
 They conducted workshops and training, gained practical experiences at LightHouse and other organisations in Yangon, Mandalay and Pyin Oo Lwin, and promoted disability inclusion.
 Yi Wai Lyn connected leaders from Flinders University with those from disability focused organisations in Myanmar.

-Unavoidably, this year the COVID-19 pandemic has affected Myanmar and caused numerous challenges to people’s lives.
-In March, Yi Wai Lyn closed LightHouse Learning Centre in response to government instructions.
-Some children who are supported by LightHouse and their parents are struggling with the changes.
+Unavoidably, in 2020 the COVID-19 pandemic affected Myanmar and caused numerous challenges to people’s lives.
+In March 2020, Yi Wai Lyn closed LightHouse Learning Centre.
+Some children who were supported by LightHouse and their parents were struggling with the changes.

-“I keep in touch with parents to discuss their children’s behaviour, give homework and hold progressive lessons.
-Moreover, I provide counselling for parents and give them advice online,” explains Yi Wai Lyn.
+“I kept in touch with parents to discuss their children’s behaviour, give homework and hold progressive lessons.
+Moreover, I provided counselling for parents and gave them advice online,” explains Yi Wai Lyn.

 Yi Wai Lyn is steadfast in her commitment to education for her students.
 “We cannot stop providing education during this uncertain time, no matter how challenging it is.”